bal2ag/kadabra/docs/collecting.rst

 ==================

-This section describes in detail the kinds of metrics you can gather in your application using a :class:`~kadabra.client.Collector` which can be retrieved via the client's :meth:`~kadabra.Client.get_collector` method, and the semantics of using the collector.
+This section describes in detail the kinds of metrics you can gather in your application using a :class:`~kadabra.client.MetricsCollector` which can be retrieved via the client's :meth:`~kadabra.Kadabra.metrics` method, and the semantics of using the collector.

 Dimensions
 ----------